CharlesTaylor7/gemini/README.md

 - it feels jerky during the snap
 - handle ambiguous case.
 During my user testing, I often wanted to drag an intersection disk.
 - user test on mobile
+- need visual indicator of which disk is being dragged.

 ### On Solve
 - pop confetti